newville/wxmplot/doc/overview.rst

     wi.plot(x, z, label='signal')

 and yields the plot shown on the right above.
-There are some stylistic differences, but the results are very similar.
+There are some stylistic differences, but the point so far is that the results are very similar.

-`Wxmplot` gives more interaction and flexibility than the typical `maplotlib` display, and without cluttering the display with little icons.
+`Wxmplot` gives more interaction and flexibility than the `maplotlib` display, and without cluttering the display with little icons.
 As with the `pyplot` example, moving the mouse around updates the display of x and y values displayed to those of the mouse.
-To zoom in on a region, the user can click and drag to draw a box to zoom in.
-The Navigation Toolbar is gone but there are more options for configuring the plot from the File and Options menus, as will be described in the next section.
+To zoom in on a region, the user simply clicks and drag to draw a box to zoom in.
+The Navigation Toolbar is gone but there are options for saving the image and many more options for configuring the plot from the File and Options menus.
+These will be described in more detail in the next section.

 Note that in the `wxmplot` example, there was no `show()` function issued.
 As will be discussed more in :ref:`ch_interactive`, the `wxmplot` functions